ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 Used with permission of the American College of Surgeons, Chicago, Illinois.
 The original and primary source for this information is the AJCC Cancer Staging Manual, Eighth Edition (2017), published by Springer International Publishing.

-The type and stage of NSCLC and the patient’s overall health influence prognosis.
-Although NSCLC is treatable at any stage, only some people with certain stages can be cured.
+The type and stage of NSCLC and the patient’s overall health influence the prognosis.
+NSCLC is treatable at any stage and new treatments in recent years have led to improvements in overall survival for people with all stages of NSCLC.
+But only some people with certain stages can be cured.

-Your doctor may use an index known as "performance status" to guide your treatment and determine your prognosis.
+Your doctor may use an index known as "performance status" or "functional status" to guide your treatment and determine your prognosis.
 This index measures a person's general strength and health.
-People who are strong enough to continue daily activities without assistance can safely receive chemotherapy, radiation therapy, or surgery.
-For people with bone or liver metastases from lung cancer, excessive weight loss, ongoing tobacco use, or pre-existing medical conditions, such as heart disease or emphysema, treatment may not be as effective.
+People who are strong enough to continue daily activities without assistance can safely receive cancer medication, radiation therapy, or surgery.
+For people with bone or liver metastases from lung cancer, excessive weight loss, ongoing tobacco use, or certain pre-existing medical conditions, such as heart disease or emphysema, treatment may not be as safe or effective.

-It is important to note that a patient’s age has never been useful in predicting whether a patient will benefit from treatment.
+It is important to note that a person's age has never been useful in predicting to predict if a person will benefit from treatment for NSCLC.
 The average age of people with lung cancer in the United States is 71.
-A patient’s age should never be used as the only reason for deciding what treatment is best, especially for older patients who are otherwise physically fit and have no medical problems besides lung cancer.
+Age should never be used as the only reason for deciding what treatment is best, especially for older patients who are otherwise physically fit and have no medical problems besides lung cancer.

 Information about the cancer’s stage will help the doctor recommend a specific treatment plan.
 The next section in this guide is Types of Treatment.
 Use the menu to choose a different section to read in this guide.